ednanf/game-journal/README.md

 # Game Journal

-## Project under development...
+## Notes

-**Note:** The backend is hosted on Render and may take a few moments to start up if it has been inactive.
+- The backend is hosted on Render and may take a few moments to start up if it has been inactive.
 Please allow some time for the server to respond on your first request.

+- Currently, the auth token is stored in local storage instead of cookies to avoid CORS issues, particularly with WebKit on iOS.

 ## About Me